The Best Restaurants in Nashville

 One of Nashville’s first serious cocktail bars, the Patterson House is still its best.
 The reservation-only policy means that there’s never a chaotic scene around the rectangular island bar at the center of the room.
 A library motif, antique chandeliers, and an army of well-dressed barmen are there to greet you, but don’t let the serious scene intimidate you — the staff is just as happy to pour a gin and housemade tonic as to mix a custom craft cocktail.
 The menu is organized by spirit, with drinks listed from least to most potent.
 There’s a small food menu, including mini burgers, truffled deviled eggs and roasted bar nuts.

-Neighborhood Spot: City House
+Local Institution: City House

 Worth the Drive: Loveless Cafe

 From downtown Nashville, it’s only about 17 miles to the Loveless Cafe, but when you travel off highway and meander down the scenic side roads, it can be one of the prettiest, most leisurely drives.
 Serving continuously since 1951, the Loveless carries on the down-home tradition of a classic “meat and three” — a plate with a protein and three sides — with its crispy fried chicken, gooey mac and cheese, collard greens and unending supplies of sweet tea.
 The service is warm and friendly, and there’s never a shortage of fantastic biscuits.
 Next door, there’s also the Hams & Jams country market, where you can pick up pounds of barbecue as well as preserves, kitchen goods and Loveless gear to take home.

 Best Second Date Spot: Margot Café & Bar